raindev/benjamin/README.md

 ##### Why to use Benjamin instead of other Bencode Java libraries?

-*Use at your own risk. benjamin API isn't stabilised yet and will change in non backward compatible way.*

 It has the simplest API imaginable.
 All too familiar Java collections.
 There should be no learning curve for such a simple thing as a Bencoding library, I'm sure.
 No additional dependencies.
 Enjoy!